 Early in 1985, he began his most satisfying career experience as the administrator of a non-profit continuing care retirement community.
 After 22 years, he retired from that position in 2007, age 68.
 To that point, his only writing consisted of reports of various kinds plus a forgettable children’s story written while at sea.

 In his early seventies, Robert began writing fiction as a way of keeping the mental cobwebs at bay.
 His first novel, a kind of bucket list undertaking, dealt with the theme of “loss and healing” and has long since gone the way of the delete button.
-He followed with a crime fiction novel that has now expanded into a series at about one book per year.
+He followed with a crime fiction novel that has now expanded into a series.

 The main protagonists are a quartet of Harley-riding free spirits, early sixties and counting backwards, who call themselves the Merry Marauders.
 They were roped into becoming private investigators by the FBI brother of one of the four.
 The author has peopled their fictional world with a variety of lady friends, siblings and offspring, lawyers, cops, and mentors.